 Everyone says one of the most important things on your wedding day is your dress.
 There are even shows, like Say Yes to the Dress, that make a huge deal about your wedding dress, what it means to you, and even what it means to your family.

 While wedding dresses are important (you need clothes to get married in, after all), if you’re on a budget, a wedding dress can be a huge expense.
-If a wedding dress is one of your top priorities, then by all means spend as much as you want on it.
+If a wedding dress is one of your top priorities, then by all means spend as much as you want on it and if you’re looking for the perfect infinity dress for your bridesmaids there are places out there for you.
 However, if you’re looking to save money on your wedding dress, I’ve got some tips for you!

 For me, a wedding dress really wasn’t that important.
 I had a certain style in mind, but when I went traditional wedding dress shopping, I found the dresses were huge, heavy – and crazy expensive for my $8,000 budget.